neoviki/linux.secure.remote.access.agent/README.md

 ./installer.sh
 ```

-This will install the application on your Linux machine.
+This installs the utility on your Linux machine.

 ---